VST Industries

+VST Industries Ltd is an Indian publicly-listed company which manufactures and distributes cigarettes.
+The company is headquartered in Hyderabad.

-The company has its registered office in Hyderabad.
-It started off as the formerly Vazir Sultan Tobacco Company, commonly known as VST and is an associate undertaking of British American Tobacco group of the United Kingdom, It is fully independent and registered as VST Industries Ltd in the year 1983 British American Tobacco (BAT), through its subsidiaries The Raleigh Investment Company Limited, Tobacco Manufacturers (India) Limited and Rothmans International Enterprises Ltd, hold 23.45, 8.28 & 0.43% shares totaling to 32.16%.
+VST Industries started off as the Vazir Sultan Tobacco Company, and became an affiliate undertaking of British American Tobacco group of the United Kingdom, It became fully independent and registered as VST Industries Ltd in 1983.
+British American Tobacco, through its subsidiaries, owns a 32.16% stake in the company.

-History
+History and founder

 Vazir Sultan Tobacco was started by the late Mr. Vazir Sultan in 1916, present Vithalwadi, Hyderabad.
 VST went public in 1930.
 He died on 12 June 1923.

 He was survived by 7 sons and 3 daughters.
 Eldest son Mr. Mohammad Sultan was the 1st chairman of VST Industries.